binhex/arch-sabnzbdvpn/README.md

 ```

 The ADDITIONAL_PORTS environment variable is used to define ports that might be required for scripts run inside the container, if you want to define multiple ports then please use a comma to seperate values.

+The STRONG_CERTS environment variable is used to define whether to use strong certificates and enhanced encryption ciphers when connecting to PIA (does not affect other providers).
 ___
 If you appreciate my work, then please consider buying me a beer  :D